 New York Pass

 Is the New York Pass really worth it?
-Well, it has even more options compared to CityPASS New York’s offerings.
-All attractions included in CityPASS New York are here, plus the following, divided by category:
+Well, it has even more options compared to what New York CityPASS offer.
+All attractions included in New York CityPASS are here, plus the following, divided by category:

 Museums and Exhibits